dojo/framework/src/widget-core/README.md

 By convention, this file should be named `createMyWidgetElement.ts`.

-To build your custom element, use [dojo cli](https://github.com/dojo/cli),
+To build your custom element, use [@dojo/cli](https://github.com/dojo/cli),

 ```bash
 $ dojo build --element=/path/to/createMyWidget.ts
 ```

-This will generate the following files,
+This will generate the following files:

 * `dist/my-widget/my-widget.html` - HTML import file that includes all widget dependencies.
 This is the only file you need to import into your HTML page to use your widget.
 * `dist/my-widget/my-widget.js` - A compiled version of your widget.
 * `dist/my-widget/my-widget.css` - The CSS for your widget
 * `dist/my-widget/widget-core.js` - A shared base widget library.
-Keeping this separate means that you can include multiple HTML imports and the browser will not re-request this shared file.
+Keeping this separate means that you can include HTML imports for multiple Dojo widgets and the applicartion environment will not re-request this shared file for each widget.

-Using your widget would be a simple matter of importing the HTML import,
+Using your widget would be a simple matter of importing the HTML import:

 ```html
 <!DOCTYPE html>